Project overview

 Both CTAs allow the customer to progress to purchase

-"Skip for now" however activates the 2nd prompt after purchase
+"Skip for now" however triggers the 2nd prompt post purchase

 Prompt 2 to share email address